What is diagnostic testing?

 When do parents get the report from the evaluation?

 Typically, the parent will get a copy of the report within a week following the feedback session (or sooner if needed).
 The initial report is usually a draft and edits might be done based upon the findings from the feedback session.

 The process is by no means over when the testing is completed and the parents have met for a feedback session.
 The neuropsychologist would serve as a means to help co-ordinate services for the child by contacting therapists and important school personnel.
 In addition, the neuropsychologist would help work with the parents and child’s school to establish an Individualized Educational Plan (IEP), 504 Plan, or other needed academic accommodations.

 Even if the child does not meet the necessary criteria for a particular diagnosis, the parents do not leave empty handed.
 The goal of the neuropsychologist is to help develop appropriate interventions for the parent’s concerns.
 Just because a child does not meet criteria for a given diagnosis, there are still issues regarding his or her behavior.
 The same process applies in that the neuropsychologist will evaluate results from the assessment in order to determine strengths and weaknesses and then develop appropriate accommodations for the child.

 What ages are tested/diagnosed/treated?

-Typically, a neuropsychological evaluation would be conducted for children ages two and above.
+Typically, a neuropsychological evaluation would be conducted for children ages 2 and older.